AzureAmber/Recommender-Systems/README.md

 ```

 Finally, using either the average rating or shrinkage rating, recommend restaurants
 with the highest ratings.
-For my implementation, I also recommend restuarants based
+For my implementation, I also recommend restaurants based
-on the tpye of cuisine.
+on the type of cuisine.

 ```py
 def popularity_recommendation(cuisine_type, max_sugest, score_type='Default'):